Marshmallow App

 Analysing customer behaviour

-Before moving any further into the initial design phase I worked closely with engineers to understand current usage across the app.
-The purpose here was to understand:
+Before moving any further into the initial design phase I worked closely with the team to understand current usage across the app in order to understand:

-• What were our most used feature areas, who by and why was that?
+What were our most used feature areas, which segments and why was that?

-• What areas were not being used today, did these need to be more intuitive or actually have no user value?
+What areas were not being used today, did these need to be more intuitive or actually have a lack of user value?

-• What were the most frequently requested queries to our COPs teams that could be self service in the future?
+Looking wider into customer support, what were the most frequently requested queries to our operation teams that we could encourage stronger self service in the future?

 Key learnings

-• The existing help section had very low usage only 2-3% of active users were visiting, this could be due to a poor value exchange to users
+The existing help section had very low engagement, only 4% of active users visited.
+Likely due to a a lack of keyword search and habitual behaviour to call to make changes

-• Viewing policy data and making changes made up 50% of journeys, we needed to facilitate these journeys in a more intuitive way
+Viewing policy data and making changes accounted for nearly 50% of total journeys, so we needed to support these tasks in a more intuitive and streamlined way.

-Over the following 4 months there were multiple design projects that were focused on to deliver value alongside the work involved to reach the app vision that we had defined.
-The key design goals here were:
+There were multiple design projects that were focused on to deliver value alongside the work involved to reach the app vision that we had defined.
+The key requirements here were:

-• To improve general self service in the app for customers to make changes and get help
+To improve self service across the app for customers to make changes and get assistance

-• Create a global dashboard that can accommodate viewing multiple policies and insurance products
+Create a global dashboard that can accommodate viewing multiple policies and insurance products (New)

-User testing & Findings (Dashboard + Manage policy)
+User testing & Findings (Dashboard + Policy management)

 User testing & Findings (Help & Support)